A Priori Error Estimation of Physics-Informed Neural Networks Solving Allen--Cahn and Cahn--Hilliard Equations: Introduction

 In recent decades, the deep learning community has made significant progress in various fields of science and engineering, such as computer vision\cite{du2017fused, voulodimos2018deep, fraternali2023black}, material science\cite{choudhary2022recent, wiercioch2023dnn, song2023high}, and finance\cite{heaton2017deep, naveed2023artificial, sahu2023overview}.
 These achievements highlight the remarkable capabilities of deep neural networks.
 One major advantage is their ability to learn complex features and patterns from complex, high-dimensional data.
 Deep neural networks (DNN) possess automated representation learning capabilities that obviate tedious modeling and solving engineering.
 Since DNNs are versatile function approximators, it is natural to leverage them as approximation spaces for solving partial differential equations (PDEs) solutions.
 In recent years, there has been a significant increase in literature on using deep learning for numerically approximating PDE solutions.
 Notable examples include the application of deep neural networks to approximate high-dimensional semi-linear parabolic PDEs \cite{han2017deep}, linear elliptic PDEs \cite{schwab2019deep, kutyniok2022theoretical}, and nonlinear hyperbolic PDEs \cite{lye2020deep, lye2021iterative}.

-In recent years, specialized deep neural network architectures have gained traction within the scientific community by enabling physics-informed and reproducible machine learning.
-One notable framework in this field is Deep Operator Networks (DeepONet) \cite{lu2019deeponet, lu2021learning, di2021deeponet}.
-DeepONet serves as an end-to-end platform that facilitates rapid prototyping and scaled training of scientific deep learning models.
-Another significant framework is Physics-Informed Neural Network (PINN) \cite{raissi2019physics}, which incorporate physical laws and domain expertise within the loss function.
-By incorporating such priors and constraints, PINN is capable of accurately representing complex dynamics even with limited data availability.
+{In recent years, specialized deep neural network architectures have gained traction within the scientific community by enabling physics-informed and reproducible machine learning.
+A significant framework is Physics-Informed Neural Network (PINN) \cite{raissi2019physics}, which incorporate physical laws and domain expertise within the loss function.} By incorporating such prioris and constraints, PINN is capable of accurately representing complex dynamics even with limited data availability.
 PINN has gained substantial popularity in physics-centric fields like fluid dynamics, quantum mechanics, and combustion modeling.
 These networks effectively combine data-driven learning with first-principles-based computation \cite{cai2021physics}.
 Noteworthy applications that showcase the potential of this approach include high-fidelity modeling of turbines, prediction of extreme climate events, and data-efficient control for soft robots.
-The inherent flexibility of the PINN formulation continues to foster innovative research at the intersection of physical sciences and deep learning \cite{chen2020physics, jagtap2020conservative, jagtap2021extended, yang2021b}.
+The inherent flexibility of the PINN formulation continues to foster innovative research at the intersection of physical sciences and deep learning \cite{chen2020physics, jagtap2020conservative, jagtap2020extended, yang2021b}.

 In the domain of error estimation in Physics-Informed Neural Networks (PINN), the prevailing method relies on statistical principles, specifically the concept of expectation.
 These techniques enable us to decompose the error in the training process of PINNs into three constituent parts: approximation error, generalization error, and optimization error \cite{Pinkus1999Approximation, Kutyniok2022Mathematics, mishra2022estimates, mishra2023estimates, de2022error, qian2023physics}.